-The major in art history is designed to impart an understanding of the historical development and context of art, primarily in western Europe and the Americas.
-Majors are required to take 33 credits in art history, which must include a two-semester survey (ARHS 1010 Art Survey I: Prehist-Mid Ages (3 c.h.) and ARHS 1020 Art Sur II: Renaiss to Present (3 c.h.)) and a minimum of nine advanced classes or 27 credits distributed among three broad areas.
+The major in art history is designed to impart an understanding of the historical development and context of art.
+Majors are required to take 33 credits in art history, which must include a two-semester survey (ARHS 1010 Art Survey I: Prehist-Mid Ages (3 c.h.) and ARHS 1020 Art Sur II: Renaiss to Present (3 c.h.) and a minimum of nine advanced classes or 27 credits distributed among three broad areas.
 At least two courses should be in two of the following fields and at least one course in the other:

 At least three other courses must be seminars at the 6000-level.
-Students are also encouraged to take a foundations course in studio art for the insight provided into the making of works of art.
-A limited number of internships in local museums are available for academic credit.
+Internships in local museums, galleries and auction houses are available for academic credit.
 A one-credit writing practicum that satisfies the college intensive writing requirement is available with art history courses at the 6000-level.

 |At least nine advanced level courses||27|